 Before I start an illustration I will research into what’s already out there and from there I piece together my own take on the given subject.
 I sketch out loads of rough ideas and try to think outside the box as much as possible.
 From there I choose my favourite idea and play around with it some more and finally sketch out a finished design which is then photographed, printed out and used as a loose template.
 Once the illustration has been put together I’ll photograph it using my chosen lighting and usually tweak the final piece on Photoshop to really make the colours pop.

 5. Who and/or what inspires your work?

 There a lot of papercraft artists that I’m truly inspired by and seeing their work was what made me get into papercraft in the first place.
-My love for colour and being hands on as much as possibly was also a major factor that led me to use paper rather than pencils and paints.
+My love for colour and being hands-on as much as possible was also a major factor that led me to use paper rather than pencils and paints.
 I also love people’s reactions when they see my work and this really pushes me to create more!